Zhou dynasty

-The latter Eastern Zhou period is itself roughly subdivided into two parts.
+The later Eastern Zhou period is itself roughly divided into two parts.
 During the Spring and Autumn period (c.
 771), power became increasingly decentralized as the authority of the royal house diminished.
 The Warring States period (c.
 475 – 221 BC) that followed saw large-scale warfare and consolidation among what had formerly been Zhou client states, until the Zhou were formally extinguished by the state of Qin in 256 BC.
 The Qin ultimately founded the imperial Qin dynasty in 221 BC after conquering all of China.

 The Zhou period is often considered to be the zenith for the craft of Chinese bronzeware.
-The latter Zhou period is also famous for the advent of three major Chinese philosophies: Confucianism, Taoism and Legalism.
+The later Zhou period is also famous for the advent of three major Chinese philosophies: Confucianism, Taoism and Legalism.
 The Zhou dynasty also spans the period when the predominant form of written Chinese became seal script, which evolved from the earlier oracle bone and bronze scripts.
 By the dynasty's end, an immature form of clerical script had also emerged.